php-ecma-intl/test/README.md

 ## Copyright and License

-php-ecma-intl/test is copyright © php-ecma-intl contributors and licensed for use under the terms of the BSD 3-Clause "New" or "Revised" License (BSD-3-Clause).
+pecl/ecma_intl is copyright © [php-ecma-intl](https://github.com/php-ecma-intl)
+contributors and licensed for use under the terms of the BSD 3-Clause "New" or "Revised" License (BSD-3-Clause).
 Please see [LICENSE](LICENSE) for more information.

-php-ecma-intl/test uses copyrighted material under license from the following
+php-ecma-intl/test may utilize copyrighted material under license from the following projects:
-projects:

 - [Test262: ECMAScript Test Suite](https://github.com/tc39/test262)